Manulife Financial Centre

 Manulife Financial Centre (宏利金融中心) is an office building on Wai Yip Street, Kwun Tong, Kowloon, Hong Kong.
 Originally named Kwun Tong 223, it was completed during the second quarter of 2008.
 The building was renamed 'Manulife Financial Centre' from 1 December 2009.

 The property was jointly developed by Henderson Land Development and Sun Hung Kai Properties, on land formerly occupied by Dairy Farm's ice factory and a cement factory.

 Introduction

-Kwun Tong 223 comprises two 28-storey office towers connected with a multi-storey structured thoroughfare on the top floors.
+Kwun Tong 223 comprises two 28-storey office towers connected with a multistory structured thoroughfare on the top floors.
 The building form adopts full curtain wall facade design.
 The superstructure works were completed in just 18 months.